French tutor near me in Edmonton, AB

 Geopolitical Recognition: Territories vs. Countries

-Sandra taught 21 days ago
+Sandra taught about 2 months ago

 The tutor and student reviewed French grammar, focusing on direct and indirect object pronouns, their placement in sentences, and the use of 'y' and 'en' pronouns.
 They practiced sentence construction and negation, and discussed the French verbs 'savoir' and 'connaître', with plans to continue practicing these concepts.